MegaRockLabs/smart-account-auth/README.md

 # Smart Account Authentication

-Authentication Library / SDK  for working with various crypthograpghic credentials / authenticators
+Authentication Library / SDK for working with various cryptographic credentials / authenticators
-- Client-side tools for requesting credentials abd their serilizations
+- Client-side tools for requesting credentials and their serializations
 - Verification (+ storage) logic for Rust environments.
-- Ideal for smart accounts, wallets and apps with build-in authentication
+- Ideal for smart accounts, wallets and apps with built-in authentication

 ## Goals and Focus-Area
-- Definition of useful data structure, trais and utlity functions
+- Definition of useful data structure, traits and utility functions
 - Formatting data according to specs.
 Primarily with use of envelopes
-- Serialisation and deserialisation of the date depending on context
+- Serialisation and deserialisation of the data depending on context
 - Passing data to underlying cryptographic APIs and libraries
-- Dealing with batches / multuple credentials at the same time
+- Dealing with batches / multiple credentials at the same time
-- [FEAT] Protection against replay attacks
-- [FEAT] Encapsulated storage of the credentials
-- [FEAT] Encapsulated reconstruction & verification of credentials from payload

 ### Cryptography
-- ⚡ Delegations verifcation to available APIs for efficency
+- ⚡ Delegates verification to available APIs for efficiency
 - ⚙️ Native version relies on [cosmwasm-crypto](https://crates.io/crates/cosmwasm-crypto)

 ### Other Info

 - **Encoding:** By default using `base64` everywhere.
-The exceptions are primarily when it makes sence according to the specs of a credential such as Eth addresses using `hex` or webauthn challenge using `base64url`
+The exceptions are primarily when it makes sense according to the specs of a credential such as Eth addresses using `hex` or webauthn challenge using `base64url`

 ## Supported Credentials
 - Ethereum (EVM) personal sign